dirigible-io/dirigible-io.github.io/samples/entity_service.md

 !bookstore/24_books_entity_service_registry_1.png!

-You can see the list of the available endpoints, where you can find yours by naming convension <project>.<service path>
+You can see the list of the available end-points, where you can find yours by naming convention <project>.<service path>

 !bookstore/25_books_entity_service_registry_2.png!